Sex in the States

 - If you want your school to offer a comprehensive sex ed in your school, be sure to learn more at SIECUS about Louisiana.
 You can make a difference!

-- Louisiana sex ed promotes abstinence as the only completely effective protection against HIV, STDs, sexually transmitted infections (STIs) and pregnancy.
+- Louisiana sex ed promotes abstinence as the only completely effective protection against HIV, other sexually transmitted infections (STIs) and pregnancy.

 - Teaching about contraceptives, such as condoms or the Pill, is not required.